bertofurth/Seagate-Central-Samba/README.md

 After the changes are made you may be asked to reboot the system to enable the SMBv1.0 client feature.

-Be aware that in some cases an IT department administed Windows 10 system will be administratively prohibited from changing the device's settings to allow it to use less secure SMB v1.0.
+Be aware that in some cases an IT department administered Windows 10 system will be administratively prohibited from changing this setting because of the security issues associated with SMBv1.0.

 ## SMBv1.0 Workaround for Linux clients
-On a linux client the problem can be rectified by simply adding the "vers=1.0" parameter to the existing mount options list as per the helpful error message shown when attempting to mount the NAS volume.
+On a linux or other unix client the problem can be rectified by simply adding the "vers=1.0" parameter to the existing mount options list as per the helpful error message shown when attempting to mount the NAS volume.

 For example on the command line using the mount command